liefery-it-legacy/blog/_posts/2018-07-12-ticket-management-doesnt-need-to-be-a-hassle.md

 It's all about providing the required context to work on a task with a tool in such a way that one does not need to switch to a different tool in between.
 I mean, you defined this tool to work best for the task at hand, why leave it?
-:smiley:.
+:smile:.
 Forcing people into switching services just to work on one specific task is neither efficient nor enjoyable.

 When the tools you use are great, and you don't have to switch between them